Ayios Dhometios: Education

 Ayios Dhometios has three elementary schools and one junior high school.
-The 1st elementary, located opposite the Saint Dhometios church, is the oldest and was built during the British rule of the island.
+The 1st elementary, located opposite the Saint Dhometios church, is the oldest and was built during British rule in Cyprus.
 Prior to the invasion, a fourth elementary school existed and shared building facilities with the junior high school.
 A new building for the junior high was being built and was ready in June 1974, but the Turkish troops took control of the new building a month later.

 Demographics

-Agios Dhometios is one of Nicosia's intensively populated districts with a diverse mixture of cultures.
+Agios Dhometios is one of Nicosia's most intensively populated districts with a diverse mixture of cultures.
 Despite its historic Greek-Cypriot community, Agios Dhometios is home to Nicosia's largest Pontic Greek community which operates a number of shops, restaurants, political clubs and entertainment centers.
 Agios Dhometios is also largely populated by residents from former Soviet countries with a solid Russian-speaking community, therefore it is easy to see a number of Russian supermarkets such as Nastinka and Mini Mix, kiosks, bakeries.
 There are over 200 Armenians living in Agios Dhometios, both Cypriot Armenians and Armenian immigrants from the former Soviet Union and Armenia in particular, giving a unique sense to the community through its taverns with Armenian cuisine.